THE GIFTS OF REVELATION

-This is not a natural or demonic ability to read people’s mind or palm (palmistry), to speak with the spirits of the dead (necromancy), or a psychic phenomenon, or disposition to criticize and find faults in people.
+This is not a natural or demonic ability to read people’s minds or palms (palmistry), to speak with the spirits of the dead (necromancy), or a psychic phenomenon, or disposition to criticize and find faults in people.

-But, the gift of discerning of spirits is a supernatural ability to detect, recognize, identify, and distinguish between various kinds of spirits in operation at a given place or time.
+But the gift of discerning spirits is a supernatural ability to detect, recognize, identify, and distinguish between various kinds of spirits in operation at a given place or time.

-Through the operation of the gift of discerning of spirits, you can accurately identify and discern the source or the spirit behind a manifestation, situation, revelation, prophecy, doctrine, information, problem, or sickness.
+Through the operation of the gift of discerning spirits, you can accurately identify and discern the source of the spirit behind a manifestation, situation, revelation, prophecy, doctrine, information, problem, or sickness.

 It was through the gift of discerning of spirits that Apostle Paul was able to discern and deal correctly with the spirit of divination in a certain slave girl that was following them in Macedonia and shouting, “These men are the servants of the Most High God, who proclaim to us the way of salvation.”
 (Acts 16:17 NKJV).

 Although the girl was saying the right thing, yet her source and motives were evil.
-She was speaking from a demonic spirit and the motives were for financial gain and to manipulate the people.
+She spoke from a demonic spirit, and the motives were for financial gain and manipulation of the people.

-The Scripture reveals that she was possessed with a spirit of divination and she “brought her masters much profit by fortune-telling.”
+The Scripture reveals that she possessed a spirit of divination, and she “brought her masters much profit by fortune-telling.”
 (Acts 16:16 NKJV).

 Likewise, there are many false prophets today in many churches who prophesy with the aid of the spirit of divination.
 They speak great swelling words of emptiness to entice, defraud, exploit, or manipulate the undiscerning souls (2 Pet.
 2:18).